oidc-sweden/specifications/oidc-signature-extension.md

 <a name="response-requirements"></a>
 ### 5.2.
 Response Requirements

 Claims that are representing the result of a signature operation, such as the `https://id.oidc.se/claim/userSignature` claim, MUST be delivered in the ID Token and never from the UserInfo endpoint.

+If the signature operation does not succeed and a `https://id.oidc.se/claim/userSignature` claim can not be delivered the OpenID Provider MUST respond with an error.

 <a name="discovery"></a>
 ### 5.3.
 Discovery